 - Party & conference all year -

-Melderstein Manor is located beautifully and undisturbed by road 760, 12 km from Råneå and E 4: an.
-Only 5 km from Luleå, Boden and Kalix.
+Melderstein Manor is placed in a beautiful and undisturbed location Road 760, 12 km from Råneå and the E4.
+Only 50 km from Luleå, Boden and Kalix.

-Melderstein Manor's old works environment has a special harmony and atmosphere.
-We have modern rooms with shower & WC, restaurant with seating for 100 guests, conference rooms, sauna and a private chapel that can accommodate more than 100 people.
-In the lovely surroundings, there are walking trails along which you can see historical reminders of the Melderstein works era.
+The Melderstein Manor old works environment provides a special harmony and atmosphere.
+We have modern, en suite bedrooms, restaurant with seating for 100 guests, conference rooms, sauna and a private chapel that can accommodate more than 100 people.
+There are walking trails where you can see historical reminders of the Melderstein works era.

 We are open all year for groups and parties as well as private reservations.
-The restaurant is open during July and the rest of the year on request.
+The restaurant is open in July and the rest of the year on request.

 A warm welcome to Melderstein Manor and the Thingvall family!